A jacket for winter: I sew London by How to do fashion!

 Ta-da, it's finished and ready to wear!

-Sewn as soon as possible, worn immediately for my Sunday walk.
+Sewn right away, worn right away for my Sunday walk.

-I want to make some more in a spring version, maybe even summer!
+I feel like making more in a spring version, maybe even summer!

-Find all the patterns by Nanna from How to do fashion here.
+Find all the Nanna patterns from How to do fashion here.

 Leave a comment